rottingresearch/linkrot/CONTRIBUTING.md

 -     Make sure your code lints.
 -     Issue that pull request!

-Any contributions you make will be under the MIT Software License
+Any contributions you make will be under the GPLv3 License

-In short, when you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same GPL License that covers the project.
 Feel free to contact the maintainers if that's a concern.
 Report bugs using Github's issues

 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue; it's that easy!